 Consider interviews, over-the-desk, and training videos, which all contain a static frame in which the subject interacts with the viewers.
 These short videos are simple and do not require high-end video stabilizers.

-In addition, it is a three-fold tripod that can be extended to 56 inches, making it ideal for tabletop, long, and expansive views.
+In addition, it is a three-fold tripod that can be extended to over 56 inches, making it ideal for tabletop, long, and expansive views.